 Unlike many of the other drugs out there that have increased in use, cocaine has remained relatively stable since 2009, according to the National Survey on Drug Use and Health.
 Even though cocaine use hasn’t increased in recent years, it’s still a major public health concern.
 It’s estimated that 1.5 million Americans use cocaine at least once a month.

 If you are concerned about your habits or a loved one’s habits involving cocaine, we hope that you find this information to be of value to you.
-If you have any questions, please call The River Source for a confidential assessment.
+If you have any questions, please call The River Source for a confidential assessment to learn more about cocaine addiction treatment.

 What is Cocaine?
 Where Does it Come From?